a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 3. `equ` assembler directive (assembler way of defining macros)

 		.equ label, <value>

+4. Step through the code to see that SP switches between MSP and PSP
+5. MSP, PSP Summary
+	1. Physically there are 2 stack pointer registers in Cortex-M processors
+	2. Main Stack Pointer (MSP): This is default stack pointer used after reset
+		1. It is used for all exception/ interrupt handlers & for thread mode code
+	3. Process Stack Pointer (PSP): Alternate stack pointer that can only be used in thread mode
+		1. It is used for application task in embedded systems and embedded OS (usually)
+	4. After power-up
+		1. Processor automatically initializes MSP by reading first location of vector table

 ### Function Call and AAPCS Standard ###
 ### Stack Activities During Interrupt and Exception ###